• Skip to primary navigation

 Whip up this homemade version in just a few minutes.

-Growing up, we always used Miracle Whip instead of mayonnaise.
-When I met my husband, he only used real mayonnaise.
-Luckily this didn't cause any issues in our early married days.
+Growing up, my family always used Miracle Whip instead of mayonnaise.
+But when I met my husband, I quickly learned he was strictly a mayonnaise fan.
+Thankfully, this didn’t cause any major conflicts in our early married days!

-My Homemade Miracle Whip Dressing has a yellowish color.
-That is partially due to the farm fresh eggs we have that have very yellow to orange yolks.
-The paprika also adds a bit of color.
+My Homemade Miracle Whip Dressing has a slightly yellowish hue.
+This comes from the farm-fresh eggs we use, which have rich, deep yellow to orange yolks.
+The paprika also adds a touch of color, giving it that signature warm tone.

 What is the difference between Miracle Whip and Mayonnaise?